doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot-part-3/index.md

 ## Ask Copilot To Compare The Differences

-Besides the difference in the keystreams, we can also compare the differences between the plaintext and ciphertext.
+We can also compare the differences between the plaintext and ciphertext.

 The ciphertexts of A's and B's are offset by one.
 That's the same offset as the plaintext input!